MLA/MUP Joint Degree

 Do you find it difficult to choose between degree programs?
 You may not need to.

-Some of our MLA students pursue joint degrees in Landscape Architecture and Urban Planning or Business Administration.
-These joint degree programs can broaden your perspectives and equip you with skills that will be useful in a variety of careers.
+Some of our MLA students pursue a joint degree in Landscape Architecture and Urban Planning.
+This joint degree program can broaden your perspectives and equip you with skills that will be useful in a variety of careers.

 Students who pursue joint programs often find that knowledge from just one discipline is not enough to solve the kinds of problems they want to solve.
 Atyeh Ashtari, one of our MLA graduate students, received a traveling fellowship to be the only Landscape Architecture student on an Engineers Without Borders irrigation project in Ecuador.
-Because of this experience, she decided that she needed more knowledge from other disciplines.
-She is pursuing a Master in Urban Planning degree in addition to her MLA degree.
+Because of this experience, she decided that she needed more knowledge from other disciplines and chose to pursue a Master in Urban Planning degree in addition to her MLA degree.
 She hopes to combine her landscape architecture and urban planning knowledge to address the design challenges of the 21st century.

 A joint degree is a campus-approved program in which a student concurrently pursues two specifically identified degrees, and those degrees are conferred simultaneously.
 The total time for the two degrees can be decreased through the acceptance of required courses in one program as electives in the other.